davidsiaw/crun.d/README.md

 sometimes you need to apt get something for your script to work. in this case you can write a .ruby.prepare like this:

+### .ruby.x11.json

+sometimes you need access to X11 for UI purposes.
+Use this to connect. you need to fill it with at least `{}` for it to work.

 ```
 #! /bin/bash